richardcsuwandi/richardcsuwandi.github.io/_pages/about.md

 - **Bayesian optimization** for sample-efficient black-box optimization and sequential decision-making
 - **Gaussian processes** for probabilisitic modeling and uncertainty quantification
-- **Foundation models** for open-ended algorithm discovery and generative design in science & engineering
+- **Foundation models** for open-ended algorithm discovery and generative design

 I co-developed [OpenEvolve](https://github.com/algorithmicsuperintelligence/openevolve), an evolutionary coding agent for automated algorithm discovery and optimization.
 I also helped build [Kai](https://kai.dria.co/), an autonomous agent that can evolve codebases by finding and patching software vulnerabilities.